Bagasaaa/virtual_try_on_2Diffusers/README.md

 Many thanks to this repository https://github.com/wildoctopus/huggingface-cloth-segmentation I use it for cloth segmentation (users can choose whether to change the upper or bottom).

-Special thanks my teammate [silvering-steve](https://github.com/silvering-steve/), I got inspired to use insightface and inpainting model from you!
+Special thanks to my teammate [silvering-steve](https://github.com/silvering-steve/), I got inspired to use insightface and inpainting model from you!

 I use insightface, so you can replace the face in an existing photo, simply with a clear selfie photo of the desired face.